What to do with Plastic Lids, Bubblewrap, Polystyrene, Cardboard:

 - This type of system is already in use by Zero Waste/Refill shops around Ireland, and a ‘Loop‘ system is being trialled in the UK.

 - The recycling of packaging such as paper and plastic cannot be said to be in line with the principles of a Circular Economy, as these materials can only be recycled a few times before they become too degraded.
-Glass and metal can be recycled indefinitely.
+Glass and metal can be recycled indefinitely, but the recycling process still requires a lot of energy and transport.

 How recycling Works: